 In order to undergo Fluorescein Angiography, you have to give consent and to sign the hospital consent form where appropriate.
-Before you sign the consent form, it is important that you fully understand the procedure you are about to have, including alternative treatments and any risks or side-effects.
+Before you sign the consent form, it is important that you understand the procedure you are about to have, including any risks or side effects.